vikames/Obsidian-Vault/DM Notes/Vika's Notes/Lenti.md

 ### Appearance
-He is an Aarakocra with brown feathers that seem to be graying at the tips.
+He is a Great Horned Owl Aarakocra with brown feathers that seem to be graying at the tips.
 He has a scar over his eye that makes him incapable of looking through it.
 While he is quite strong, he is also tired quickly from the injuries he has endured.

 He wears a leather vest that does not obscure his wings and a pendant for his druidic focus.
 ### Background